-The Taramana Magdalena center is located near the underprivileged area of Boeng Salang, north of Phnom Penh, Cambodia’s capital.
+The Taramana Magdalena center is located near the Boeng Salang, in the north part of Phnom Penh, the capital of Cambodia.

 Under these conditions, children are very often malnourished and in poor health.
-In Cambodia, chronic malnutrition affects 37% of children under 5 years old.
+In Cambodia, chronic malnutrition affects 37% of children under 5 years.
 This rate may reach 70% in some vulnerable areas such as slums.
-Most of these children have never been vaccinated and to not benefit from any medical care.
+Most of these children have never been vaccinated and do not benefit from any medical care.
 Therefore, they are even more exposed to diseases.

-In these conditions of extreme living, it is very difficult for these children to access education, and therefore, create a better future for themselves.
-Given the urgency of the situation, Taramana has chosen to focus its action in this impoverished area of Phnom Penh with the main goal of supporting the schooling of these children.
+Given the urgency of the situation, Taramana has chosen to focus its action in this impoverished area of Phnom Penh with the main goal of supporting the education of these children.